 From now on my table will be living under my very new and highly coveted patio cover.
-But for over more than two years (including winters) my table was standing outside without any shelter and she wasn’t even repainted than.
-Whenever the weather was wet and foul I put an oil cloth tarp over her.
+But for over more than two years (including winters) my table was standing outside without any shelter and she wasn’t even repainted then.
+Whenever the weather was wet and foul I put an oilcloth table cloth tarp over her.
 And she survived.

-Oh and in case you are wondering.
+Oh, and in case you are wondering.
 That last bit of my fence was only finished a couple of weeks ago, the rest of my fence was finished last year.
-So the new bit hasn’t had time yet to age and turn beautiful grey all by itself yet.
-It will blend in with the rest fast enough…..
+So the new bit hasn’t had time yet to age and to turn beautiful grey all by itself yet.
+It will blend in with the rest soon enough…..

-And of course of you want to pin, like or save this post for future use, go ahead!
+And of course, if you want to pin, like, or save this post for future use, go ahead!
 And make a blogger happy in the meantime…